 The Prescription Drug Benefit under the Plan provides coverage for certain over-the-counter (OTC) nicotine replacement therapies and certain prescription medications.
-To learn more about KEHP's tobacco cessation programs, call Member Services at (502) 564-6534 or 888-581-8834 or visit KEHPlivingwell.com.
+To learn more about KEHP's tobacco cessation programs, call Member Services at (502) 564-6534 or 888-581-8834 or visit mycastlight.com/mybenefits.